jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ### Design Notes

- - In the game, the town of Lumiere has several market stands in the town square.
+ - In the game, the town of Lumière has several market stands in the town square.
 Tiffanie operates one of these stands and sells flowers.
  - Just wanted another card to get extra usage out of Flower tokens (besides Goblu)

 ## Lumina Converter